What is Our Mission?

 Case Western Reserve University has a long history of leadership in educational innovation, with the curriculum of its medical school touted among the nation's best in Abraham Flexner's renowned 1910 report.

 More than 100 years later, that spirit continues today.
-The Office for Interprofessional Education, Research and Collaborative Practice is building on more than a decade of interprofessional teaching experience to health professions and social work students to create innovative interdisciplinary and interprofessional opportunities for students, faculty and staff within the College of Arts and Sciences as well as the other seven Schools at our university.
+The Office for Interprofessional and Interdisciplinary Education and Research is building on more than a decade of interprofessional teaching experience to health professions and social work students to create innovative interdisciplinary and interprofessional opportunities for students, faculty and staff within the College of Arts and Sciences as well as the other seven Schools at our university.